middle_east_1996

 jordan/petra_monastery

-Al-Deir, or The Monastery, was built in the 3rd century BCE by the Nabateans, Petra, Jordan — September 1, 1996
+Al-Deir, or the Monastery (3rd century BC), Petra, Jordan — September 1, 1996

-Yep, that’s me in the doorway
+That’s me in the doorway

 jordan/petra_hill_caves